 "There are many fair places in heaven, and over everything there a godlike watch is kept.
 A hall stands there, fair, under the ash by the well, and out of that hall come three maids, who are called thus: Urdr, Verdandi, Skuld; these maids determine the period of men's lives: we call them Norns; but there are many norns: those who come to each child that is born, to appoint his life; these are of the race of the gods, but the second are of the Elf-people, and the third are of the kindred of the dwarves, as it is said here:

-Most sundered in birth | I say the Norns are;
+Most sundered in birth | I say the Norns are; They claim no common kin: Some are of Ęsir-kin, | some are of Elf-kind, Some are Dvalinn's daughters."

 From the part of the Edda cycle called Gylfaginning, Ch.
 15. Compiled / written by Snorri Sturlason abt.
 1200 AD, translated by Arthur Gilchrist Brodeur 1916.